BASIC PATROLLER TRAINING PROGRAM

 > If the OEC challenge applicant fails any portion of the challenge examination, there is no retest opportunity and the applicant must then participate in a full OEC course.

-During your candidate training, we will offer periodic OEC Challenge testing.
+During your basic patroller training, we will offer periodic OEC Challenge testing.

 My OEC Certification has expired.
 What are my options?